ghislainfourny/jsound-for-yaml/README.md

 Let us start with a simple example.

-This is a JSON instance:
+This is a YAML instance:

 ```
 name: JSound